-Hurricane Florence is making her way quickly towards our state.
-Please follow these steps to ensure that you have safely prepared your pool and/or spa for hurricane season:
+We are in the midst of an aggressive hurricane season.
+Please follow these steps to ensure that you have safely prepared your pool and/or spa for severe weather:

 Lower the water level slightly to accommodate excessive amounts of rain.
 Do NOT lower your water level more than approximately 4-6” to the edge of the skimmer and do not drain the pool below the bottom edge of the skimmer.

 IMPORTANT: The lower the water level the more chance that the liner in a vinyl lined inground pool can “float or bubble” or that a fiberglass pool can be damaged due to groundwater pressure.
 A liner can float as well if the pool overflows so try to keep the water below the edge of the pool/decking if at all possible.

 If you have no power you can still lower the water level by creating a siphon with a garden hose or if you have a generator but do not want to use your pool pump you can use a sump or submersible pump to lower the water level if we have excessive rains.

 IMPORTANT: overflow lines in in-ground pools may not be able to keep up with the amount of rain we get so you may need to waste/backwash or use a pump to lower your water level throughout the rain event.

 Shock or super-chlorinate your pool for a few days in advance of the storm.
 Keep some liquid chlorine or shock on hand in case of a power outage so you may add it every few days to keep your pool clear.

 If your pool is running and you have excessive debris in the pool make sure and check and empty your skimmers and pump baskets often.
 When these become clogged the pump can run dry and can cause damage to your equipment.